Wilczek770/stuff/Functional/Intro.md

 // resultOption = Some 5
 ```
 # Apply vs. Map

+The combination of apply and return is considered “more powerful” than map, because if you have apply and return, you can construct map from them, but not vice versa.

 Code can be simplified a bit using infix operators:
 ```fsharp
 let resultOption2 =